mayraamaral/ubuntu-chrome-dark-mode/README.md

 I developed a simple shell script code to set Chrome to dark mode.
 It is available in this repository, the file is named "chromedarkmode.sh".

 To make the process even more simple, I created an alias in `.zshrc` named "chromedarkmode" pointing to the path of the "chromedarkmode.sh" file and, now, every time I update my system, I just had to type the command "chromedarkmode" in terminal and that's it.

+In the command, I used sed, but you can use perl as well.
+Go ahead :)